embrace-io/embrace-react-native-sdk/packages/react-native-otlp/README.md

 ## Initializing in the Native Layer

 If you already have the Embrace React Native SDK initialized in the Native Side or if you are planning to run the install scripts mentioned in our docs section you could still get benefit of the OTLP custom export feature.
-Remember that the the install scripts are adding the minimum code needed for initializing Embrace in the Native side but are not integrating the configuration for exporting the telemetry data into your backend of your choice.
+Remember that the install scripts are adding the minimum code needed for initializing Embrace in the Native side but are not integrating the configuration for exporting the telemetry data into your backend of your choice.
 For this you would need to tweak manually both the Android/iOS sides.

 ### iOS